CassandraGoose/cass-lesson-slides/workflow-prs-and-gh-communication.md

 <span class="list">

-- Open up your current project repo, click on the Issues tab, and then click the green New Issue button on the right.
+- Open up a project repo, click on the Issues tab, and then click the green New Issue button on the right.

 - Think about a feature/bug that needs to be added.
 (Think of a specific small piece as opposed to a gigantic feature)